kadirmetin/kadirmetin/README.md

 I'm studying management information systems at Anadolu University.
-Me and my cousin [Serkan](https://github.com/serkannpolatt) blog about mobile development and other topics on our joint site Softforware.
+Me and my cousin <a name="Serkan">https://github.com/serkannpolatt</a> blog about mobile development and other topics on our joint site Softforware.

 ### I code with